 Seattle Central College is committed to supporting students from start to finish.
 Through our Central Commitment, the Foundation offers a variety of funding options through out the year.

 Thanks to the generous support of our scholarship donors, we supported over 230 students with nearly $600,000 in scholarship dollars during the 2016-17 Academic Year.

-To learn more about start your investment in our students through a named scholarship, please visit our Scholarship Giving page or contact the Associate Director, Jessica Norouzi, at Jessica.Norouzi@seattlecolleges.edu.
+To learn more about start your investment in our students through a named scholarship, please visit our Scholarship Giving page or contact the Interim Executive Director, Jessica Norouzi, at Jessica.Norouzi@seattlecolleges.edu.

-In 2013, we launched a bold new scholarship program that seeks to provide a full scholarship to every student who demonstrates financial need, enrolls full time and maintains a 3.0 GPA.
-The Seattle Promise ensures the opportunity to pursue a higher education for students who otherwise would be unable to attend college.
+In 2013, we made a bold commitment to provide a full scholarship to every student who demonstrates financial need, enrolls full time and maintains a 3.0 GPA.
+The Commitment Scholarship (formerly called the Seattle Promise) makes funding accessible, transparent, predictable and reliable, while incentivizing academic success.

-Sometimes our students face unforeseen financial emergencies that threaten their ability to complete their studies.
+Our students sometimes face unforeseen financial emergencies that threaten their ability to complete their studies.
 In these cases, we are able to provide one-time financial assistance to get them through their emergency.
-The funds can cover one-time emergency expenses including loss of childcare, books, automobile repairs and medical expenses.
-Eligible students may receive up to $500 once per academic year.
+The funds can cover one-time emergency non-tuition expenses including loss of childcare, books, automobile repairs and medical expenses.

 With an average Completion Scholarship of $1,200, support for this scholarship helps the college improve its completion rates, and makes a significant difference in students’ lives.